Spendesk/create-react-app/README.md

 - Support for react-hot-loader.
 - Complete removal of ESLint.
 - Only execute test files matching the `'<rootDir>/src/**/__tests__/**/*.test.{js,jsx,ts,tsx}'` RegEx.
-- Support for Babel processing of files outside the src folder via the `BABEL_INCLUDE` env variable.

 ## Local development